Michael Edward Nogay

 Mr. Nogay has tried cases before juries in West Virginia, Ohio and Pennsylvania, and has represented clients throughout the tri-state area, including:

 On June 13, 2019, Attorney Mike Nogay won yet another NOT GUILTY verdict in U.S District Court in Wheeling, WV, on behalf of a Pennsylvania resident physician who was treating patients in a Suboxone clinic.
 The physician was originally charged in the indictment with 10 counts, including conspiracy to violate federal drug laws, downstream health care fraud and illegal distribution.
 The case was designated “complex litigation” by the federal judge due to the volume of documents and evidence.
 After a 9-day jury trial, the jurors returned a NOT GUILTY verdict on all charges.
 It was Mr. Nogay’s most recent victory in a federal criminal case.
+The case was reported on the front pages of both the Pittsburgh Post-Gazette and the Tribune-Review.

 In 2014, Mr. Nogay was recognized in federal court in Wheeling as an expert witness in the area of law and ethical issues involving conflicts of interest in Am.
 Heartland Port, Inc. v.
 Am.
 Port Holdings, Inc., 53 F. Supp.
 3d 871, 880 (N.D.W.
 Va.
 2014) aff’d, No. 14-1801, 2015 WL 8776727 (4th Cir.
 Dec.
 15, 2015).

-Mr. Nogay also successfully litigated an important decision in an oil and gas matter in federal court concerning binding arbitration clauses in leases that was widely-reported.
+Mr. Nogay also successfully litigated an important decision in an oil and gas matter in federal court concerning binding arbitration clauses in leases that was widely reported.
 (See, Heller v.
 TriEnergy, Inc., 877 F. Supp.
 2d 414 (USDC NDWV, 2012).

 Mr. Nogay successfully argued in the West Virginia Supreme Court of Appeals the seminal case of Harris v.
 Adkins, 189 W. Va.
 465, 468, 432 S.E.2d 549, 552 (1993) which clarified the U.S. Supreme Court’s Noerr-Pennington doctrine of immunity for persons addressing grievances in a governmental forum.